istio/istio.io/_docs/performance-and-scalability/synthetic-benchmarks.md

 ---
 {% include home.html %}

-Fortio (Φορτίο) is Istio's load testing tool.
+We use Fortio (Φορτίο) as Istio's synthetic end to end load testing tool.
 Fortio runs at a specified query per second (qps) and records an histogram of execution time and calculates percentiles (e.g. p99 ie the response time such as 99% of the requests take less than that number (in seconds, SI unit)).
 It can run for a set duration, for a fixed number of calls, or until interrupted (at a constant target QPS, or max speed/load per connection/thread).

 Fortio is a fast, small, reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and graphical representation of the results (both a single latency graph and a multiple results comparative min, max, avg and percentiles graphs).